pramasamy65/spring/spring-basics/README2.md

 	* BeanNameAware
 		* When a bean wants it id or name configured in xml file ,then that bean should implements BeanNameAware Inteface and overide a method called setBeanName( String name).

+* STEP 10 : Bean Definition Inheritance  : **Parent and List merge**
+	* Inheritance : Parent
+		* Will Inherit and overridde as well
+	* List merge
+		* Merge with parents property

+* STEP 11 : Bean Lifecycle Callbacks
+	* AbstractApplicationContext
+		* context.registerShutdownHook();
+			* Register a shutdown hook with the JVM runtime, closing this context on JVM shutdown unless it has already been closed at that time
+			* shut down IoC container in non-web applications like desktop based applicaiton